St Joseph's College, Bandarawela

-St. Joseph's College is a national school located in Bandarawela, Uva, Sri Lanka.
-It is also known as Bandarawela St. Joseph's National School.
+St. Joseph's College is a 1AB national school located in Bandarawela, Uva, Sri Lanka.Founded in 1909 by the De La Salle Brothers, A Roman Catholic Missionary Congregation, It was later administered by the Marist Brothers in 1915 and was vasted in Government in 1961.It is also known as Bandarawela St. Joseph's National School.
 Established in 1909, the school provides primary and secondary education to students in the Badulla District.

 The campus occupies 5 acres on a section of Badulla Road which is part of the A16 highway.

 History

 In 1909, St. Joseph's School was established by the De La Salle Brothers.
 Seventeen boys were admitted on the first day.
 The first principal was an Irishman, Patrick Purchell, known as Brother Simon Mathew.
 However, the land on which the school was situated was sold in 1914.

 The land was repurchased in 1928 by the Marist Brothers.
 In this second stage, the first principal was known as the Reverend Brother Lewis.
 By the time of his departure in 1934, there were 250 students.

 St. Joseph's remained a private school until 1961, when it became a government school.
 The first principal under the new system was Arthur Deegalle.

 In 1974, the primary section was added and girls were admitted, making it a mixed school.
 In 1981, the school was recognised as a National School by the Ministry of Education, and it was graded a 1 AB school in 1999.